 Day 6: Chilbo, Kyongsong, Hoeryong and crossing the Tuman Namyang Border and return to Yanji, China

 The next morning, we will drive to Kyongsong (famous for its hot springs) and along the way visit a special Oceanside revolutionary site and a local fishing village.

-We will then head to the Orang Airport for our domestic private charter flight to Pyongyang (about 1 hour).
+We will then transfer to the Orang Airport for our domestic private charter flight to Pyongyang.

 In Pyongyang, we will spend the afternoon visiting the cities’ iconic sites and monuments before checking into the Koryo Hotel.
 We will then have a welcome dinner at the top Pyongyang BBQ Restaurant with our Pyongyang partners.
 After dinner, we will visit the magical Kaeson Youth Amusement Park where we can ride Italian-made rides with local students and families.
 Overnight: Koryo Hotel

 Day 7: Pyongyang Department Store, Walking Tour, University & Factory Visits

 In the morning, we will have a comprehensive private walking tour with a local specialist to view and learn about Pyongyang’s rich history, its architecture, the newest residential districts and cultural landmarks.
 We will also stop in at some newly opened western and DPRK style shops that sell all the newest Made in DPRK products such as Naenara, Bomhyanggi, Achim, and Samjiyon.

 We will visit a department store to take a first-hand look at the huge variety of new domestically produced food, household, and cosmetic products.
 Then we will participate in a traditional cooking class with top local chefs.